Edge open packing on subclasses of chordal graphs: Introduction

-In \cite{chelladurai2022edge}, Chelladurai et al. studied edge open packing in graphs.
-They showed some bounds in terms of a graph's diameter, size, minimum degree, clique number, and girth.
-Also, they characterized graphs $G$ with $\rho_{e}^o(G)\in \{1, 2, m-2, m-1, m\}$, where $m$ is the number of edges of $G$.
-Further, Bre{\v{s}}ar and Samadi \cite{brevsar2024edge} study the EOP set problem from an algorithmic point of view.
-They proved that the decision problem associated with \emph{Maximum Edge Open Packing Problem} is NP-complete for three special families of graphs, namely, graphs with universal vertices, Eulerian bipartite graphs, and planar graphs with maximum degree $4$.
-Moreover, they designed a linear-time algorithm in trees to solve the \emph{Maximum Edge Open Packing Problem}.
-Also, they provided a structural characterization of all graphs $G$ attaining the upper bound $\rho_{e}^{o}(G) \leq|E(G)| / \delta(G)$.
-They analyzed the effect of edge removal on the EOP number of a graph $G$, obtaining a lower and an upper bound for $\rho_{e}^{o}(G-e)$, where $e$ is an edge of $G$.
-In \cite{BRESAR2025}, Bre{\v{s}}ar et al. showed some relationship between the induced matching number and the EOP number in trees and graph products.
-Later, Pandey and Santra \cite{pandey2025edge} further characterize this parameter for any $t\geq 3$.
-They showed the necessary and sufficient condition for $\rho_{e}^o=t$, for $t\geq 3$, and explicitly defined graph families for $\rho_{e}^o=m-3$, where $m$ is the number of edges of $G$.
-In\cite{brevsar2024edge}, Bre{\v{s}}ar and Samadi pose the following open question of the edge open packing problem in chordal graphs.
+Chelladurai et al.~\cite{chelladurai2022edge} studied several structural aspects of edge open packing.
+They obtained bounds involving the diameter, size, minimum degree, clique number, and girth of a graph, and they characterized graphs \(G\) with \(\rho_e^o(G)\in\{1,2,m-2,m-1,m\}\), where \(m=|E(G)|\).
+Later, Bre\v{s}ar and Samadi~\cite{brevsar2024edge} studied the problem from an algorithmic point of view.
+They proved that the decision version of the \textsc{Maximum Edge Open Packing Problem} is NP-complete for graphs with a universal vertex, Eulerian bipartite graphs, and planar graphs of maximum degree at most \(4\).
+On the positive side, they gave a linear-time algorithm for trees.
+They also characterized graphs attaining the bound \(\rho_e^o(G)\leq |E(G)|/\delta(G)\), and studied how \(\rho_e^o(G)\) changes after deleting an edge.
+Further related results were obtained in~\cite{BRESAR2025,pandey2025edge}.
+In particular, Bre\v{s}ar et al.~\cite{BRESAR2025} studied relations between the induced matching number and the EOP number in trees and graph products, while Pandey and Santra~\cite{pandey2025edge} characterized graphs with prescribed EOP number \(t\geq 3\) and described graph families with \(\rho_e^o(G)=m-3\).